Do Axolotls Like to Play? In Their Own Unique Way.

 Their main activity is expressed in walking along the water bottom.
 That is why this salamander is called a Mexican walking fish – it has four limbs and its actual method for moving around is by walking not swimming, unlike most underwater creatures.

 Even though axolotls appear quiet and solitary, they do enjoy attention.
-If you come close by the aquarium and start staring at your pet, it will immediately sense that, come closer to you and encourage you to keep looking!
+If you come close to the aquarium and start staring at your pet, it will immediately sense your presence, come closer to you and encourage you to keep looking!
 This is a form of playful entertainment for your axolotl and a chance for it to be sociable.

-Same thing will happen if you pass through the aquarium glass on the outside with your fingers.
+The same thing will happen if you pass by the aquarium glass and slide your fingers on the outside.
 Your axolotl will come closer and follow the movement of your fingers!
 Try it and you will see that it works!

 Finally, another activity that axolotls enjoy is moving in and out of their hiding places.
 It may not sound too entertaining to you but for an axolotl this is a lot of effort!

-Well, not really.
+No, not really.
 An axolotl’s main activities are the ones listed above and this is all they do.
-Also, these funny creatures do not really possess that much intellectual capacity to distinguish between having fun and being bored.
+Also, these funny creatures do not possess that much intellectual capacity to distinguish between having fun and being bored.

 Officially, playful behavior has not been documented scientifically yet in any amphibian species.

-Axolotls like to play with plants, your own hand if given the chance, ping pong balls, moss balls, and ghost shrimps.
+Axolotls like to play with plants, your own hand, ping pong balls, moss balls, and ghost shrimps.

-Ghost shrimps, also called glass shrimps, are a freshwater crustacean and very popular amongst fish keepers.
+Ghost shrimps, also called glass shrimps, are freshwater crustaceans and are very popular amongst fish keepers.
 They usually have two roles – one as food to larger fish and another as tank cleaners.
 Their life span is about one year.
 Their name comes from their see-through, transparent appearance.
-Axolotls are not able to catch them but they provide good entertainment for your salamander trying to chase it.
+Axolotls are not able to catch them but they provide good entertainment for your salamander as they try to chase it around the tank.

 Axolotls like climbing up plants and hiding between them.
 Provide enough plants in the aquarium so your salamander can move around them.